Code-Institute-Submissions/my_dash_app/README.md

 so as to not obscure from it rivals on the main interface , our line chart is very successfull in its operations

+##### To Enjoy an easier & more easy on the eye way to
-##### To View Exstensive User Testing With The NASTAC StockTracker please Visit
+##### View Exstensive User Testing With The NASTAC StockTracker please Visit
 - [datadiscoverys.com](https://datadiscoverys.com/)
 - In carrying out the data analysis I also tested the functionality

 ## Features
 - The features in my project are simple but very powerful,
 - 1: A Drop down menu with a list of 275 Companies fom the NASTAC StockMarket
-- 2: A Drop down calender which go,s back to 2015
+- 2: A Drop down calender which has a timeline from 2015 to 2018
 - 3: The main DashBoards Chart is a simple but powerful Line Chart Visualisation that responds to user selection & input
 - 4: The Submit Button is the trigger that fires the data Request
 - 5: The finished Visualisation